What an outstanding chance to get familiar with the other fascinating winter element: Ice.

 Ice climbing in Korouoma

 The Korouoma canyon is located in Posio in northern Finland.
-From Rovaniemi the distance is 115 km.

 The protected Korouoma gorge is the finest ice climbing venue in Finland.
 Every winter, 10-20 ice falls are formed, the largest 60-70 m high.
 The mightiest and best known is Ruskea virta (’Brown Stream’).
 Other classics are Mammutti (’Mammoth’) and Jaska Jokunen (’Charlie Brown’).